arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Architecture.md

 Reading from Followers
 ----------------------

-Followers in the active-failover setup are in a read-only mode.
-It is possible to read from these followers by adding a `X-Arango-Allow-Dirty-Read` header on each request.
+Before 3.4.0, _Followers_ in the _Active Failover_ setup are in a read-only mode.
+Starting from ArangoDB 3.4.0 it is possible to read from these _Followers_ by adding a `X-Arango-Allow-Dirty-Read` header on each request.
 Responses will then automatically contain the `X-Arango-Potential-Dirty-Read` header so that clients can reject accidental dirty reads.

 Depending on the driver support for your specific programming language, you should be able to enable this option.

 Tooling Support
 ---------------